Quick Quiz

 Related Posts:

-What is the minimum age requirement to become a Member of the Legislative Assembly?
+What is the minimum age required to be eligible for membership in the Legislative Assembly?

 (a) 32 years